Dule888811/Invoice/README.md

         deleting an invoice,
         view existing invoices.

-      In order to successfully complete the billing process, the following requirements must be met:
+      In order to successfully complete the billing process, the following requirements must be meet:

       1. The invoice overview consists of displaying all existing invoices with the following columns:
         a.
 Invoice date (displayed in format day.month, e.g. 01.01.2019)